 LFO is an electronic signal (usually below 20 Hz) that is used to create a rhythmic pulse.
 It can be used to modulate synthesizers and audio material in the production of electronic music, for example to create effects such as tremolo, phasing and vibrato.
 LFO controls include:

 LFO Shape: None, Sine, Triangle, Saw, Square or Parametric.
-Frequency: the number of times the shape occurs within the item.
+Frequency: the number of times the shape occurs within the item the amplitude, the greater the curve.

 Baseline: raises or lowers the envelope baseline.